What are the costs and benefits of becoming a doctor?

 - The time it takes to become a doctor: It takes the average student 8 years to earn an M.D. and complete their residency.
 In those 8 years, you could be learning another skill or discipline.
 (Source: AAMC)

-- Debt: The average debt load for a medical school student after earning an M.D. is $160,000, and takes about 10 years to pay off.
+- Medical school debt: The average debt load for a medical school student after earning an M.D. is $160,000, and takes about 10 years to pay off.

 Is becoming a doctor worth it?
 Many doctors say yes, some say no, and ultimately it is up to you to decide.
 Does the pay, job security, and the satisfaction of helping others outweigh debt and a stressful job?

 How to go to medical school for free